This chapter looks at what happens downstream of the plantations: sawmilling, furniture making, paper and pulp production etc.

 - Pulpapernews has international news for the pulp and paper industry, www.pulpapernews.com.

 - Included in FAOSTAT’s international statistics are those of forest products.
 Go to www.fao.org/faostat/en/.

 South Africa: imports and exports

-Paper, wood and articles of wood from South Africa are mainly exported to other African countries, fewer volumes landing in Asia, Americas, Europe and Oceania (DAFF, 2015).
-The Forestry Market Value Chain Profile (see heading 6) looks at where South African exports like newsprint paper, fuel wood (sawdust), hoopwood (split poles) and wood charcoal go.
+The Forestry Market Value Chain Profile (see “Websites & publications” heading) looks at where South African exports like newsprint paper, fuel wood (sawdust), hoopwood (split poles) and wood charcoal go.
 It also looks at imports.

 Local business environment